dnsimple/dnsimple-api-examples/coredns/on-premise-dns-zone/README.md

 ### Step 1: Enable the DNSimple CoreDNS Integration

-1. From the DNSimple application, navigate to the 'Domain->Integrations' page and select 'Configure' next to the CoreDNS integration.
+1. From the DNSimple application, navigate to the 'Domain->Integrations' page, and select 'Configure' next to the CoreDNS integration.
 ![domain_integrations](./images/domain_integrations.png)

-2. Leave the Cluster Identifier value as `default` and note down your DNSimple `account_id` from the provided Corefile.
+2. Leave the Cluster Identifier value as `default`, and note down your DNSimple `account_id` from the provided Corefile.
 ![coredns_setup](./images/coredns_setup.png)

-3. Click 'Create Integration' and verify the CoreDNS integration is active.
+3. Click 'Create Integration', and verify the CoreDNS integration is active.
 ![coredns_active](./images/coredns_active.png)

 ### Step 2: Compile or Install CoreDNS